tanin47/javaparser.rs/README.md

 [![CircleCI](https://circleci.com/gh/tanin47/javaparser.rs.svg?style=svg)](https://circleci.com/gh/tanin47/javaparser.rs)

 Our hand-written Java parser supports Java 8 to 12.
-You can read about why we've decided to write a parser manually [here].

 Initially, [Lilit](https://lilit.dev)'s semantics engine was built with Scala/Java.
 But, quickly enough, we have reached the limit in terms of memory footprint and computation time.